truefoundry/elasti/README.md

 $ kubectl apply -f playground.yaml -n elasti
 ```

-## Expose your Activator
+## Expose your resolver

-We will apply gateway.yaml, which will create a gateway and virtualService for activator.
+We will apply gateway.yaml, which will create a gateway and virtualService for resolver.
 ```bash
 $ kubectl apply -f gateway.yaml -n elasti

 ```

-If you have followed so far, you should be able to access the demo and activator based on the endpoints exposed in the virtualService.
+If you have followed so far, you should be able to access the demo and resolver based on the endpoints exposed in the virtualService.
 - http://localhost/ping
 - http://localhost/productpage